 - Dark Force (the second encounter), with Evil Eye and Lightningshower.

-- The biggest Big Bad may use Cancellation on you, removing the effects of your protective techniques.
+- The Profound Darkness may use Cancellation on you, removing the effects of your protective techniques.
 Resetting your party's magic defenses (if you even care about them) is far less costly than recovering from a group-damage attack.

 - Juza also acts as a Beef Gate boss.
 If you're not leveled high enough for at least one party member to have Gires (which is referenced specifically in a cutscene soon after the fight), he will spam Forceflash, a high-damage ability guaranteed to turn your party into chunky salsa in a few rounds.
 If someone does have it, the AI Roulette takes over, and he will use other attacks between Forceflashes.

-- The bonus boss of Etrian Odyssey subverts this.
+- Etrian Odyssey: The Yggdrasil Core subverts this.
 It has three elemental attacks, any one of which will wipe out your entire party if not blocked by the specific, one-turn-only anti-elemental technique.
 The only way to beat him is to memorize the entire set 50-turn-long sequence of attacks he uses so you can counter them at the appropriate time; so strictly speaking (barring an insanely defensive tactic), he's only beatable because he subverts this trope.

-- Similarly, the bonus bosses of the second and third game follow a similar pattern, only the second game's bonus boss plays this straight if you attack him at night.
-The third game's bonus boss also plays it straight after losing only 1/4th of its hitpoints.
+- Etrian Odyssey III: The Drowned City: The Abyssal God randomizes its attack pattern after losing only 1/4th of its hitpoints.
 Since all of its moves are lethal, both common tactics for beating it involve simply shredding it in a single turn using one of the game's two most broken moves.

-- The dream eater allies in Kingdom Hearts 3D function in this fashion, though with the chance to perform a particular action varying based on their disposition and the remaining HP of themselves and their allies.
-As such, it's not uncommon to see them reapplying Standard Status Effects or a Status Buff on something that they just put it on instead of doing something more productive.
+- Kingdom Hearts: Birth by Sleep and Kingdom Hearts 3D [Dream Drop Distance] both use this for their boss AI, unlike all other games in the franchise.
+It's not especially noticeable during the stories due to the generally low difficulty level, but the bonus bosses in these two games are generally considered the worst the franchise has to offer because they follow no patterns, have no or insufficient tells, and will break out of being staggered by the player's attacks at random.
+3D also uses it for your Dream Eater allies, though with the chance to perform a particular action varying based on their disposition and the remaining HP of themselves and their allies.
+As such, it's not uncommon to see them reapplying Status Effects or a Status Buff on something that they just put it on instead of doing something more productive.
 They also might heal you immediately when you're almost dead, or not at all.

 - A common issue with City of Heroes and City of Villains mooks and bosses, especially later in the game.
 Rikti suffer horribly, as Mentalists will spam sleep powers on Heroes stuck in poison gas, Guardians will heal allies at full health and shield almost dead ones, and Drones can spend a lot of time running from characters with accurate ranged attacks.
 The Praetorians and the Freedom Phalanx tend to suffer from this, too, especially Numina and her evil counterpart.
 They'll beat you to within an inch of your life, turn on an invulnerable force field, and then run away.